 The content of your response is as important as the timeliness.
 Be sure to address every item, not just the one you happen to be focused on and try to anticipate what questions might arise from your response and answer them before they are asked.
 You can send along additional marketing materials, product information, case studies, and website pages for them to review.

-Just make sure to re-read your entire response before sending to make sure the content is thorough and accurate before hitting "send."
+Just make sure to re-read your entire response before sending to make sure the content is thorough, accurate, and relevant before hitting "send."

 Accommodating the varying business needs of your customers is a difficult challenge that can be made easier with technology.
 You need an ERP system that is robust and customizable, and you need information systems personnel that can help you use all of the available functionality.